 I was hoping and praying for another miracle.
 And it happened!
 My boyfriend asked me to arrange for my passport while he would take care of all the expenses for my visa processing and further education.
 Now, all I had to do was convince my parents and make them believe my fictional story about being selected at an American university with an 85 per cent fee waiver.
 Luckily, my acting skills worked.

 Finally, I left for the USA.
 I now believe in the saying “sabar ka phal meeta hota hai”.
 My sacrifice and the long wait bore fruit.
 I had butterflies when I saw him waiting for me at the airport, it was the same feeling I’d experienced when I met him for the first time.
+Actually, wait.
+It was better!
+It felt as if all the Christmases, New Years and birthdays that we missed were all being made up for.
 God had finally answered my prayers!

 We stayed together for two years.
 I got to experience all phases of a relationship - over the phone, through social media, long distance and live-in.
 After two long years, we managed to convince our parents and explained how happy, successful and compatible we were.

-After a huge battle (really big one with thousands of conditions, humiliation, etc.), where my sister fought for my love and me (she knew it was real though she was against it at first), our parents agreed and we won!
+After a huge battle (the really big one with thousands of conditions, humiliation, etc.), where my sister fought for my love and me (she knew it was real though she was against it at first), our parents agreed and we won!

 We are happy together and I can't wait to grow old with him.